NelsonBN/observability-dotnet-custom-metrics/README.md

 #### Counter from .NET to Prometheus

-When a `Counter` is used in .NET, it is translated into a `Counter` in Prometheus.
-The Prometheus exporter automatically appends the `_total` suffix to the metric name.
+When a `Counter` is used in .NET, it is likewise exported as a `Counter` to Prometheus.
+However, the `_total` suffix is automatically appended to the metric name.

 **For example:**